Closed Door Seasons.

 Trust in the Lord with all your heart and lean not on your own understanding; in all your ways acknowledge Him, and He will make your paths straight. -Proverbs 3:5-6

-The original word used in the Bible for the word 'acknowledge,’ is the word ‘yada’ which simply means to know.
-What’s wild about Abraham is that he’s gone down in history as a man who went on a radical, blind-faith journey with God, but he’s also one of only four people mentioned in the Old Testament, as a friend of God (James 2:23, Isaiah 41:8).
+What’s wild about Abraham is that he’s gone down in history as a man who went on a radical, blind-faith journey with God, yet he’s also one of only four people mentioned in the Old Testament, as a friend of God (James 2:23, Isaiah 41:8).
 Maybe this is because Abraham came to realize that the journey wasn’t ever about the destination, it was about coming to know the one who was leading him.

 Jesus said to them, “Very truly I say to you, I am the door.
 If anyone enters by Me, he will be saved, and will go in and out and find pasture.” -John 10:9

 Where in your life are you asking to “see the map” instead of trusting God with the next step?
 Where have you seen the Lord open and close doors in your life for your benefit?
 What would it look like to seek Him to know Him in this season of your life?
 Are you seeking Him for the destination or seeking Him to know Him deeper?
-Pray and invite Him to deepen your trust in His leadership.
-Recommit yourself to giving Him your ‘yes’ and letting Him lead you!

 Check out my recent book, Knowing I Am: A Study On The I Am Statements of God for more encouragement, reflective prompts and tools to grow in your faith.